Why Does Dog Kicks Back Legs When Lying Down? A Complete Guide

 • Ensure that your dog is comfortable and has a cozy place to rest.
 Providing a soft bed or blanket can help alleviate any discomfort.

 • Rule out any underlying medical conditions that could be causing the behavior.
-Your vet can run tests to rule out any neurological issues or other health concerns.
+Your vet can run tests to rule out neurological issues or other health concerns.

 • Provide regular exercise and mental stimulation for your dog.
 This can help keep their muscles strong and prevent stiffness in their joints.